 Regulation for transmission has been in place since 2006, with some subsequent changes introduced by the New Transmission Law of 2016.
 Main changes introduced by the new law refer to the redefinition of the transmission system components (national, zonal, dedicated), changes to the planning for the growth of the system, payment allocation mechanism and changes in the rate of return, among others.
 All these changes were largely expected, broadly discussed and implemented gradually and there is no evidence of any unexpected adverse change in the future.
 The presence of an independent panel of experts in most of the regulatory studies and decisions or in cases of discrepancies (in the setting of the final tariffs for example) guarantees additional independence of regulatory decisions.
 Furthermore, there is long track record of adequate compensation mechanisms for capital investments and inflation pass-through on operating costs and expenses.
-For example, inflation adjustment of regulated tariffs was suspended by the price stabilization mechanism since the end of 2019, however pending indexation will be accumulated and reassessed once the new tariffs (2020-23 cycle) are enacted.
-We also note that this last tariff cycle has been largely delay and that the tariff has not been applied yet.
+For example, inflation adjustment of regulated until the new tariffs (2020-23 cycle) were enacted (after a significant delay, the tariff decree was enacted in February 2023 and the new tariff retroactively applied from January 2020 onwards).
+Given the lengthy review process in the previous tariff studies would make the delay shorter than that in the previous period.